Location

-Panda Temple II power plant will be the third natural gas-fuelled energy facility built by Panda Power Funds, in Texas, US.
+Panda Temple II power plant will be the third natural gas fuelled energy facility built by Panda Power Funds in Texas, US.

-The 758MW combined cycle power plant (CCPP) will be located adjacent to the Panda Temple I power plant at Synergy Industrial Park in the southern part of Temple, Texas.
+The 758MW combined-cycle power plant (CCPP) will be located adjacent to the Panda Temple I power plant at Synergy Industrial Park in the southern part of Temple, Texas.

 Panda Temple I was commissioned in September 2014.
-Currently in advanced stage of development, Panda Temple II is expected to be commissioned by the end of 2015.
+Currently in an advanced stage of development, Panda Temple II is expected to be commissioned by the end of 2015.

 The facility will create between 700 and 800 jobs during the construction phase and eight direct jobs when operational.